 The Chicago Cubs will never win the World Series.
 High fashion lacks diversity.
 These are two facts.
 But you go to a game anyway, just to say you went, just like you flip through the pages of Vogue at the airport just to say you know the latest trends.
-Though there have been a few gimmicky outliers, like 2008’s all -black Italian Vogue issue and this year’s all-Asian model casting for Givenchy at Paris Fashion Week, the fashion world has made it clear that a gamine figure and porcelain skin for modelling are ideal.
-Fortunately, a few local Chicago designers have been quietly eschewing this standard for some time now.
+Though there have been a few gimmicky outliers, like 2008’s all -black Italian Vogue issue and this year’s all-Asian model casting for Givenchy at Paris Fashion Week, the fashion world has made it clear that a gamine figure and porcelain skin are the ideal.
+However, a few local Chicago designers have been quietly eschewing this standard for some time now.
 Their work was showcased at Afro Flair, the African and Caribbean Students Association’s (ACSA) second annual fashion show held in Ida Noyes Hall on Friday, April 1.
 I was lucky enough to participate as a model.

 Well, at first I didn’t think I was particularly lucky.
 I was tired and hungry and irritable when I walked into the Cloister Club that Friday afternoon.
 The discovery that the runway didn’t look anything like it had when we had rehearsed earlier in the week only added to my irritability, as did the fact that the room was as empty as Jesus’ tomb, utterly devoid of the noise and bustle I expected only a few hours before a fashion show.
 I calmly reminded myself that this is how most exciting events start–with a long period of interminable inactivity, followed by incremental moments of adrenaline-fuelled panic, the rush of the few brief minutes on stage, and then the long, happy afterglow of an event well done.